The Right to Be Happy: Themes

-Universal was concerned that keeping the film's original name, A Christmas Carol, would forever link it to the Christmas season, potentially impacting its bookings all year round.
-To avoid this issue, they altered the title.
-Having recognized that a crucial aspect of the moral message conveyed the idea of individual control over one's destiny, the decision to implement this change resulted in the new title, A Right to be Happy.
-Universal also took artistic liberties by delving into Scrooge's backstory before he transformed into the infamous curmudgeon.
-Unlike the original novella, this added character development brought depth and insight into Scrooge's journey.
-The movie fan would have an explanation for why Scrooge is the embodiment of values contrary to Christmas, including greed, selfishness, and a lack of goodwill toward others.
+Universal was concerned that keeping the story's original title, A Christmas Carol, would link the film to the Christmas season, potentially impacting its bookings all year round.
+Having recognized that a crucial aspect of the moral message conveyed the idea of individual control over one's destiny, they named the film A Right to be Happy.
+The film also explored Scrooge's backstory.